documentacao-ustore/ucloud-rtd-manual/MEnglish/tickets.eng.rst

 ----

-How to authenticate the tickets opening in the system
+How to access the tickets opening in the system
 -----------------------------------------------------

 In order to authenticate themselves in the system it is necessary to use a web browser according to the user option, to this moment no incompatibility with browsers tested (Firefox, Google Chrome and Microsoft Edge) was found.